phpbb-extensions/autogroups/EXTEND_DOCS.md

 The most important method is the one that will get all the users and their data to check.
 Review our posts, membership and warning classes to see some examples.
 For example, in posts, we pass it an array of user_ids (via the `$options` parameter) that is already available when the method is called.
-In our memberships class, we use a more specific SQL query to get an array of users who are eligible to be added to the group and any users already in the group (in case they need to be removed).
+In our memberships class, instead of passing in user_id(s), we use a more specific SQL query to get an array of users who are eligible to be added to the group and any users already in the group (in case they need to be removed).

 This method must output an array of users and their data where the array keys are the user ids, and the array values hold the user's data to be tested.
 You can use any means to get whatever data you need, so long as you return the